Skip to content

 Whenever possible, we choose to rescue leftover fabrics made out of organic cotton instead of cotton.
 The more sustainable cultivation leads to less negative environmental impact.

-We are using fabrics made from a viscose mix for the first time in our 2024 summer collection.
+We are using high-quality linen mixed with cotton for the first time in our 2024 summer collection.

 striped pyjama fabric with corozo buttons